csirlin/pentominos/readme.md

 Exclusivity variables will be assigned IDs ```GN+1...2GN```.
 As a reminder, exclusivity variables look like EbS3, which corresponds to pentomino B, space 3.
 An arbitrary exclusivity variable EpSs (Exclusively pentomino, Space space) should be given id ```GN + Gp + s + 1```.

 Position variables will be assigned IDs ```2GN+1...2GN+T```.
 As a reminder, position variables look like Pb2, which corresponds to pentomino b, position 2.
-An arbitrary position variable Pbi (Position pentomino pos_id) should be given id ```2GN + O[p] + i```. ```O``` is an array which holds offsets for each pentomino's position.
+An arbitrary position variable Pbi (Position pentomino pos_id) should be given id ```2GN + O[p] + i + 1```. ```O``` is an array which holds offsets for each pentomino's position.
 Let's say there are three pentominos (A, B, and C).
 Pentomino A has 5 valid positions, pentomino B has 3, and pentomino C has 2, for a total of 10.
 Pa0 should have no offset, and Pa1...Pa4 should get the next 4 ids.
 Pb0 should have an offset of P_A = 5 so that it picks up the next id.
 Similarly, Pc0 should have an offset of P_A + P_B = 8 so that it picks up the next id after Pb0...Pb2.

 Position set variables will be assigned IDs ```2GN+T+1...2GN+T+N```.
-As a reminder, position set variables look like Sc, which corresponds to pentomino C. An arbitrary position set variable Si (position set pentomino i) should have id ```2GN+T+i+1 if i is 0-indexed.
+As a reminder, position set variables look like Sc, which corresponds to pentomino C. An arbitrary position set variable Si (position set pentomino i) should have id ```2GN+T+i+1``` if i is 0-indexed.